Afghanistan's Karzai meets US Sen Kerry, says anti-corruption units can operate independently

 Kerry, chairman of the U.S. Senate Foreign Relations Committee, told reporters his meetings with the Afghan leader were marked by candor and sometimes "very tough conversation."

 His visit follows the recent arrest of one of Karzai's top advisers, Mohammad Zia Salehi, for allegedly accepting a car in exchange for his help in exerting pressure on Afghan officials to ease off in another corruption case.
 U.S. officials see Salehi's arrest as a test case of Karzai's willingness to fight corruption.

-Soon after Salehi's arrest, Karzai met with members of a panel he set up to review the work of the Major Crimes Task Force and the Sensitive Investigative Unit, which conduct corruption probes of high-level Afghan government officials and then feed cases to Afghan prosecutors.
+Soon after Salehi's arrest, Karzai sought more oversight of the work done by the Major Crimes Task Force and the Sensitive Investigative Unit.
+The two units, which are mentored by U.S. and British law enforcement officials, conduct corruption probes of high-level Afghan government officials and then feed cases to Afghan prosecutors.